mdelobelle/obsidian_supercharged_links/README.md

 Internal links adds attributes to <a.internal-link> HTMLElements with the attributes and values of the target file's frontmatter.
 Combined with css snippets, it allows a very flexible way to customize the links

-It also adds context menu items to modifiy target note's frontmatter properties by right-clicking on the link
+It also adds context menu items to modifiy target note's frontmatter properties and "inline fields" (dataview syntax) by right-clicking on the link

 <img src=https://raw.githubusercontent.com/mdelobelle/obsidian_supercharged_links/e147ac10179d2c351d9a9f222e4637ee7fe32aed/images/superchargeLink.gif alt="drawing" style="width:600px;"/>